 This feature heats the front driver and passenger seats.
-The heaters provide the same heat level for both cushion and back.
+The heaters provide the same heat level for both the seat cushion and the seatback.
 The controls for the front heated seats are located on the center instrument panel area.

 After turning the ignition ON, you can choose from High, Low, or Off heat settings.
 Amber indicator lights in each switch indicate the level of heat in use.
 Two indicator lights will illuminate for High, one for Low, and none for Off.